nidheekamble/SponsCentral/README.md

  * To see the working model of the project, please visit the page: http://nidheekamble.pythonanywhere.com/

- * The aforementioned URL will host the project till 28th October 2018.
+ * The aforementioned URL will host the project till 27th November 2018.

 MODULES